Algorithm examples

 - Connect both prediction triggers to the

-4. Add a Prediction event
+4. Add a Prediction event:

 Add a

-block to send real-time notifications to a specified phone number,Connect the
+Sends sms actionblock to send real-time notifications to a specified phone number,Connect the

 Phone numbers list: Add the recipient’s phone number,